 Why this major?
 100*

 As the world becomes more technology-focused, we need to find solutions to synergise humans and machines.
 This human-machine cooperation model is essential as it utilizes AI’s ability to understand complex data and human creativity that looks beyond raw strategic calculations.
-In order to bridge that gap between humans and machines, I intend to major in computer science where I can build a good foundation in Artificial Intelligence and its many subfields (e.g Machine learning, Natural Language Processor, Computer Vision).
+In order to bridge that gap between humans and machines, I intend to major in computer science where I can build a good foundation in Artificial Intelligence and its many subfields.
 In the future, I plan on working on technological innovations such as self-driving cars and autonomous machines.

 Hi Joe,